 How to organize all those project pieces into one coherent plan?
-Project managers will answer – an appropriate project management tool is the solution and the key to a successful project release.
+Even the project managers with no experience will answer – an appropriate project management tool is the solution and the key to a successful project release.

 With so many PM platforms to choose from, how to determine the right one for your needs?
 In this post, we help you to make the best choice.

 Here we describe the tools that can satisfy different teams and projects: from the easiest to implement to the most complex and multitasks.
 Software developers, product companies, marketing departments, UX agencies, remote teams, and many more professional groups.
 So here these tools are.

 If to announce our list, we can determine the following brief description of the selected platforms depending on the type of company:

 - Hygger – The #1 Kanban tool for software development with advanced backlog management

 - Basecamp for small teams that need simple to-do lists

 - Asana for personal use and small teams

 - Teamwork for remote workers and/or lots of moving parts